 Now, it may seem like one or two things have happened since then.
-After all, what did the versions of ourselves in April 2020 know about what the world would look like two years down the line?
+After all, what did the versions of ourselves in April 2020 know about what the world would look like a few years down the line?
 Very, very little…

-But with Tenant Satisfaction Measures now officially announced and incoming post-consultation, it is time to go back and take a look at what Housemark had to say.
-Given the weight of expertise Housemark has access to, as well as the significance of STAR as a precursor to TSMs, those guidelines are still a no-brainer read for any customer-facing Housing type.
-That said, with the changes that have taken place over the last year or two, there are some elements that should be taken with half a teaspoon of salt.
+But with Tenant Satisfaction Measures now officially on the table and further regulation coming thick and fast, it is time to go back and take a look at what Housemark had to say.
+Given the weight of expertise Housemark has access to, as well as the significance of the STAR program as a precursor to TSMs, those guidelines are still a no-brainer read for any customer-facing Housing type.
+That said, with the changes that have taken place over the last few years, there are some elements that should be taken with half a teaspoon of salt.
 So, without furth-

 “Having a coordinated approach means that the surveys are more likely to be… of high quality”.

 It may seem a straightforward concept, but all your surveys should come from the same place.
 Housemark recommends that there is one single function responsible for all surveys sent to tenants.
 This offers up multiple benefits: